nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_EVENTS.md

 # Listing Events

+## Learning Objectives

+* You should be able to describe the purpose of a Django View
+* You should be able to explain which View methods are used to respond to a request for all of a resource, or a single resource.
+* You should be able to discuss the purpose of a Serializer and how it differs from a View.
+* You should be able to describe how the keys in the request body can be access to assign values to Python object properties in PUT and POST operations.
+* You should be able explain how query string parameters can be accessed in your Python code.
+* You should be able to demonstrate how multiple serializers can be used to define which properties should be included when nested JSON data is being sent in the response.

 ## Preface: Seed the Database

 Create the fixture below and then seed the database with the following command